Frida Orupabo

 Frida Orupabo in the Verbund Collection

-Frida Orupbo features in an exhibition of works from the Verbund collection at the Albertina Museum, held in celebration of the collection’s twentieth anniversary.
+Frida Orupabo features in an exhibition of works from the Verbund collection at the Albertina Museum, held in celebration of the collection’s twentieth anniversary.
 This showing places emphasis on 'new acquisitions in the context of ‘Gender, Identity & Diversity'.

 Mokgosi, Odita and Orupabo at the In Brooklyn